haducloc/access-form/edit_form.md

 End Sub

 ' FORM CLOSE EVENT
-' When this form closes, requery the parent form's subform ' — but only if the parent form is currently open.
+' When this form closes, requery the specified subform on the ' parent form—provided the parent form is currently open.
 Private Sub Form_Close()

-    Dim parentFormName As String: parentFormName = "ReturnTracking_MainForm" Dim subformControlName As String: subformControlName = "ReturnTrackingQuery_SubForm"
+    Dim parentFormName As String: parentFormName = "ReturnTracking_MainForm"

+    ' Name of the subform CONTROL (not necessarily the subform's Form name) Dim subformControlName As String: subformControlName = "ReturnTrackingQuery_SubForm"

-    HandleFormCloseRefresh parentFormName, subformControlName
+    RefreshParentSubform parentFormName, subformControlName
 End Sub

 ' FORM LOAD EVENT